Home Academic

 Publications

 Owen Wu, Roman Kapuscinski, Santhosh Suresh, 2023.
 On the Distributed Energy Storage Investment and Operations.
-Manufacturing & Service Operations Management, forthcoming.
+Manufacturing & Service Operations Management, 25(6) 2277-2297.

 (An earlier version was titled "Operations and investment of energy storage in a tree network") Energy storage has become an indispensable part of power distribution systems, necessitating prudent investment decisions.
 We analyze a facility location problem for energy storage and compare the benefits of centralized storage (next to a central energy generation site) versus distributed storage (localized at demand sites).
 This problem includes optimizing storage capacities across all locations, with the objective of minimizing the total storage investment and energy generation costs.
 We find that there are fundamental differences between centralization/localization decisions at the capacity investment stage and the centralization/localization decisions at the storage operations level.
 At the operations level, centrally stored energy offers more operational flexibility, which is consistent with the conventional understanding of inventory pooling.
 However, at the investment level, we find that localized storage is preferred under various circumstances.